akokai/safer-chemicals-network/README.md

 ## Contributing

-I welcome contributions to the data as well as the JavaScript code.
-If you'd like me to add elements to the data, please first read about [why and how I'm doing this](https://kaios.net/research/network), and also please include references (links, etc) with your suggestions.
+I welcome contributions to the data as well as the visualization.
+For data changes, please first read [about the project](https://kaios.net/research/network) and also please include references (links, etc).

 To contribute, use any of these methods: